 Techniques for Visualizing Joint Inflammation

-To diagnose joint inflammation, podiatrists utilize both radiography and ultrasound.
-This complex structure requires X-rays for bones and ultrasonography to visualize ligament and tissue damage around the joints.
-This aids in detecting conditions like gout, rheumatoid arthritis, foot capsulitis, or even checking for tumors in the region.
+To diagnose joint inflammation in the foot, podiatrists combine radiography and ultrasound.
+X-rays reveal bone conditions, while ultrasonography displays ligament and soft tissue damage, assisting in detecting gout, rheumatoid arthritis, foot capsulitis, or tumors near joints.

 Diagnosing Osteoarthritis with Medical Imaging